 This is often more accurate than balancing against dollars placed on an encounter form when they appear on the computer screen while posting services.
 If you enter 99211 (office/outpatient visit for E/M of an established patient) when you should have entered 99201 (office/outpatient visit for evaluation and management of a new patient), you aren’t likely to catch the error when balancing against dollars, but it will show up in hash totals.

 Generate a charge-lag report.
 Practice management systems record at least two dates when you post a charge: one reflects the service date, the other the date the charge entered the system.
 To monitor posting delays, generate a monthly report of service charges comparing the service date to the entry date.
 You can run the report by poster, provider, or facility.
-If any of the data found in these reports causes you concern, drill down to get specifics to fix potential revenue leaks.
+If any of the data found in these reports cause you concern, drill down to get specifics to fix potential revenue leaks.